 Your artisan experience begins at Fah Mai Handloom, where you’ll meet friendly local artisans and learn the basics of bamboo weaving.
 You will also have an opportunity to have a go at making something yourself under the expert guidance of one of the weavers.

-Next, we’ll check out the processes behind cotton weaving from a local expert and admire their finished products before making our way to a Chinese Pottery workshop that showcases the work of local artists.
+Next, we’ll check out the processes behind cotton weaving from a local expert and admire their finished products before making our way to Wat Chiang Saen, a Chinese Pottery workshop that showcases the work of local artists.

-After all that shopping, it’s time for an injection of culture and history!
-We will stop at a historic temple which originated from the Chiang Saen kingdom, dating back 600 years.
+It’s time for an injection of culture and history!
+We will stop at the historic temple of Wat Chiang Saen which originated from the Lanna kingdom, dating back 600 years.
 The area is surrounded by ancient kiln sites and lush forest.

 Holy water is next with a visit to the natural springs that locals believe can heal the sick.